Ekedahl-Oort and Newton strata for Shimura varieties of PEL type: The Newton stratification

 This is a finite set.
-By work of Kottwitz and Rapoport \cite{KR}, Lucarelli \cite{Lucarelli} and Gashi \cite{Gashi}, $b\in B(G,\mu)$ if and only if $b\cap G(O_L)\mu(\epsilon)G(O_L)\neq\emptyset$.
 The same arguments show the analogous assertion for $L=k((z))$.
-Note that this condition for non-emptiness of the intersection is a purely group-theoretic condition in terms of $b\in B(G)$ and $\mu\in X_*(T)$, in particular, we obtain a canonical bijection between the sets $B(G,\mu)$ for the two cases.
+Note that this condition for non-emptiness of the intersection is a purely group-theoretic condition in terms of $b\in B(G)$ and $\mu\in X_*(T)$, in particular, we obtain a canonical bijection between the partially ordered sets $B(G,\mu)$ for the two cases.